 One of you could keep the family car, perhaps because of work commitments, in exchange for giving up other household possessions.

 Want to make sure you choose the best way to buy a car?
-Read our guide Best way to finance buying a car
+Read our guide How to buy a car

 Sorting out jewellery, paintings and collectibles